 top of page

-Shockwave Therapy for lateral hip pain (GTPS).
+Specialist treatment therapy for lateral hip pain (GTPS)

 Greater Trochanteric Pain Syndrome (GTPS) is pain felt on the outside (lateral side) of the hip, over the bony point called the greater trochanter.
 Despite the old name “trochanteric bursitis,” GTPS usually involves: